YangLing0818/EditWorld/README.md

 # EditWorld: Simulating World Dynamics for Instruction-Following Image Editing
-Official repo of our [EditWorld](https://arxiv.org/abs/2405.14785).

 ## Overview

-In this work, we introduce a new task namely world-instructed image editing, which defines and categorizes the instructions grounded by various world scenarios.
+This repository contains the official implementation of our [EditWorld](https://arxiv.org/abs/2405.14785).
+In this work, we introduce a new task namely **world-instructed image editing**, which defines and categorizes the instructions grounded by various world scenarios.
 We curate a new image editing dataset with world instructions using a set of large pretrained models (e.g., GPT-3.5, Video-LLava and SDXL).
+We also propose a new post-edit method for world-instructed image editing.

 ### World Instruction *vs*.
 Traditional Instruction
 ![first_img](assets/first_img.jpg)